ZOC-iKEA/KIDS/README.md

 ## Application

 Source code and de-identified participant data of KIDS will be provided upon reasonable request by signing the [KIDS_Access_Form](https://github.com/user-attachments/files/16519892/KIDS_Access_Form.pdf ) and [License_for_KIDS_Code](https://github.com/user-attachments/files/16519893/License_for_KIDS_Code.pdf ).
 Please provide appropriate protocols, analysis plans, and data exchange plans and require institutional approval prior to transmitting any information contained in the data.
 Requests should be directed to the lead corresponding author (linht5@mail.sysu.edu.cn).
-Submitted license and data access forms will be evaluated by the data manager.
+Submitted license and data access forms will be evaluated by the data manager, and will be responded to within one month.

 ## Contact